-(g) The Trustee shall not be required to take any action it is directed to take under the Indenture if the Trustee determines in good faith that the action so directed would involve the Trustee in personal liability, be unjustly prejudicial to the non-directing Owners, or is inconsistent with the Indenture.
+(g) The Trustee is not required to take any action it is directed to take under the Indenture if the Trustee determines in good faith that the action so directed would involve the

+Trustee in personal liability, be unjustly prejudicial to the non-directing Owners, or is inconsistent with the Indenture.

-(h) In no event shall the Trustee be liable for failure to perform its duties under the Indenture if such failure is a direct or proximate result of another party's failure to perform its obligations under the Indenture.
+(h) In no event will the Trustee be liable for failure to perform its duties under the Indenture if such failure is a direct or proximate result of another party's failure to perform its obligations under the Indenture.

-(i) The Trustee's receipt of reports and information under the Indenture shall not constitute notice of any information contained therein or determinable therefrom, including but not limited to a party's compliance with covenants under the Indenture.
+(i) The Trustee's receipt of reports and information under the Indenture does not constitute notice of any information contained therein or determinable therefrom, including but not limited to a party's compliance with covenants under the Indenture.

 Responsibilities of Indenture Agents.
-The recitals of fact in the General Indenture and in the Bonds contained shall be taken as the statements of the Issuer and no Indenture Agent assumes any responsibility for the correctness of the same.
-No Indenture Agent makes any representation as to the validity or sufficiency of the Indenture or of any Bonds issued under the Indenture or in respect of the security afforded by the Indenture, and no Indenture Agent shall incur any responsibility in respect thereof.
-The Authenticating Agent shall, however, be responsible for its representations contained in its certificate on the Bonds.
-No Indenture Agent shall be under any responsibility or duty with respect to the issuance of the Bonds for value or the application of the proceeds thereof or the application of any moneys paid to the Issuer.
-No Indenture Agent shall be under any responsibility or duty with respect to the application of any moneys paid to any other Indenture Agent.
-No Indenture Agent shall be under any obligation or duty to perform any act which would involve an expense or liability or to institute or defend any suit in respect of the Indenture, or to advance any of its own moneys, unless indemnified to its satisfaction.
-No Indenture Agent shall be liable in connection with the performance of its duties under the Indenture except for its own negligence (or, with respect to the Trustee, for its own gross negligence) or willful misconduct.
-Neither the Trustee nor any Paying Agent shall be under any responsibility or duty with respect to the application of any moneys paid to any one of the others.
+The recitals of fact in the General Indenture and in the Bonds contained are taken as the statements of the Issuer and no Indenture Agent assumes any responsibility for the correctness of the same.
+No Indenture Agent makes any representation as to the validity or sufficiency of the Indenture or of any Bonds or in respect of the security afforded by the Indenture, and no Indenture Agent will incur any responsibility in respect thereof.
+The Authenticating Agent is, however, responsible for its representations contained in its certificate on the Bonds.
+No Indenture Agent is under any responsibility or duty with respect to the issuance of the Bonds for value or the application of the proceeds thereof or the application of any moneys paid to the Issuer.
+No Indenture Agent is under any responsibility or duty with respect to the application of any moneys paid to any other Indenture Agent.
+No Indenture Agent is under any obligation or duty to perform any act which would involve an expense or liability or to institute or defend any suit in respect of the Indenture, or to advance any of its own moneys, unless indemnified to its satisfaction.
+No Indenture Agent will be liable in connection with the performance of its duties under the Indenture except for its own negligence (or, with respect to the Trustee, for its own gross negligence) or willful misconduct.
+Neither the Trustee nor any Paying Agent is under any responsibility or duty with respect to the application of any moneys paid to any one of the others.

 Resignation of Trustee.
-The Trustee may at any time resign and be discharged of the duties and obligations created by the Indenture by giving not less than 60-days' written notice to the Issuer, and mailing notice thereof specifying the date when such resignation shall take effect to the Owners, and such resignation shall take effect upon the day specified in such notice unless previously a successor shall have been appointed, as provided under the caption "Appointment of Successor Trustee" below, in which event such resignation shall take effect immediately on the appointment of such successor.
-Notwithstanding the foregoing, no resignation of the Trustee under the Indenture shall become effective until a successor Trustee has been appointed and accepted its appointment.
+The Trustee may at any time resign and be discharged of the duties and obligations created by the Indenture by giving not less than 60-days' written notice to the Issuer, and mailing notice thereof specifying the date when such resignation will take effect to the Owners, and such resignation will take effect upon the day specified in such notice unless previously a successor has been appointed, as provided under the caption "Appointment of Successor Trustee" below, in which event such resignation will take effect immediately on the appointment of such successor.
+Notwithstanding the foregoing, no resignation of the Trustee under the Indenture becomes effective until a successor Trustee has been appointed and accepted its appointment.

 Removal of Trustee.
-The Trustee shall be removed by the Issuer with at least 30 days prior written notice if at any time so requested by an instrument or concurrent instruments in writing, filed with the Trustee and the Issuer and signed by the Majority Owners or their attorney-in-fact.
-Notwithstanding the foregoing, no removal of the Trustee shall become effective until a successor has been appointed and has accepted such appointment.
+The Trustee will be removed by the Issuer with at least 30 days prior written notice if at any time so requested by an instrument or concurrent instruments in writing, filed with the Trustee and the Issuer and signed by the Majority Owners or their attorney-in-fact.
+Notwithstanding the foregoing, no removal of the Trustee will become effective until a successor has been appointed and has accepted such appointment.